Business

 Self-doubt: A pervasive doubt about one’s abilities and a heightened sensitivity to criticism.

-Stagnation: The fear of failure can paralyze individuals, preventing them from taking risks or pursuing new opportunities.
+Stagnation: The fear of failure can paralyse individuals, preventing them from taking risks or pursuing new opportunities.

 Low Self-Esteem: Repeated experiences of perceived failure can erode self-esteem and self-worth.